Chinese New Year at By the River B and B

 Chinese Culture

 Family is extremely important in Chinese culture, and there is great significance placed on it at the Chinese New Year’s dinner.
 All family members travel back home whenever they can, and if they truly cannot, their place is still set for them.
-I met Nathan & Helen, Coral & Hao’s neighbours & very good friends.
-They, along with other close family friends Yanning & Xin Liu, and their son, Shawn Liu, all joined us for the special dinner celebration.
+I met Nathan and Helen, Coral and Hao’s neighbours and very good friends.
+They, along with other close family friends Yanning and Xin Liu, and their son, Shawn Liu, all joined us for the special dinner celebration.

 have-a-dumpling-flora.jpg